Stand with Ukraine flag

 docker start tb-pe-coap-integration

-See configuration yml file below for a list of possible configuration parameters, corresponding environment variables and their default values.
-For example, default client id of the integration, that is used in integration debug messages is “remote” and can be altered by setting “RPC_CLIENT_ID” environment variable.
+The configuration yml file below lists possible configuration parameters, corresponding environment variables and their default values.
+For example, the default client ID of the integration that is used in integration debug messages is “remote” and can be changed by the setting “RPC_CLIENT_ID” environment variable.

 1